ItsikDangoor/Search-Text-App/README.md

-# Simple Search Text in File App
+# Search Text in File App
   - The application searches for all files with requested file extension under the current directory, which the file contains a specificed     string.
   - Outputs full path if found such file, if not output "No file was found".
   - Running the app: node search [EXT] [TEXT]